 God’s works, of course, are always good, as we mentioned before, because everything that He does is loving and kind, and then it is ultimately beautiful in what it produces in the end.
 So, the things that He does are good—His good works are especially good.

 Remember how we talked about agathos means something can be good even when it does not seem good at first, but has beneficial effects?
 Well, calos can be used in the same way.
 But, in itself, by itself, it is not often used this way.
 It often has to be juxtaposed against something opposite it.
 We will see this in the next passage in Romans 11.
 Here, he has just been talking about the fact that Israel has been cut off from God, while God has called the Gentiles in, and has grafted them into the tree.

 Romans 11:22-23 Therefore consider the goodness and severity of God: on those who fell [Israel], severity; but toward you [Gentiles], goodness, if you continue in His goodness.
 Otherwise you also will be cut off.
 And they also, if they do not continue in unbelief [that they repent], will be grafted in, for God is able to graft them in again.

-All right, please turn back to Luke 8, and we will see that calos is also used about men.
-This is the conclusion of the explanation of the parable of the Sower.
+Please turn back to Luke 8, and we will see that calos is also used about men.
+This is the conclusion of the explanation of the Parable of the Sower.
 I came to this one specifically because I want to show calos and agathos in the same scripture.
-And maybe in this example we can see the difference between the two.
+Maybe in this example we can see the difference between the two.

 Luke 8:15 "But the ones that fell on the good ground are those who, having heard the word with a noble and good heart, keep it and bear fruit with patience.